Pull to refresh

 Overview

 Alkermes, a neuroscience-focused pharmaceutical company, completed its $2.37 billion acquisition of Avadel Pharmaceuticals on February 12, 2026, gaining immediate entry into the sleep medicine market.
-The deal adds LUMRYZ, the only once-nightly narcolepsy treatment, to Alkermes' portfolio alongside an emerging pipeline of orexin-based therapies that could address sleep disorders affecting millions of underdiagnosed patients.
+The deal adds LUMRYZ, the only once-nightly narcolepsy treatment, to Alkermes' portfolio alongside an emerging pipeline of orexin-based therapies.

 The acquisition came after Alkermes outmaneuvered Danish pharma company Lundbeck in a month-long bidding war.
 Avadel shareholders received $21 per share plus contingent value rights tied to future regulatory approvals, ending Avadel's six-year run as an independent company.
 The deal positions Alkermes to compete directly with Jazz Pharmaceuticals, whose Xyrem and Xywav products dominate the $4 billion narcolepsy market.